Starting Your own LLC in Virginia - Complete Guide

 Phone: (804) 371-9733

-Depending on your industry and location, you may need federal, state, or local licenses and permits.
-While Virginia does not issue a general business license statewide, certain professions such as contractors, childcare providers, and health services require licensure.
+Depending on industry and location, you might require federal, state or local licenses and permits.
+Though Virginia does not have any general business license all over the state, some professions like contractors, childcare providers and health services are subject to licensure.

 You may also need: